 This is a post I have wanted to write for a while and this graph just got the fingers moving.

 There is always this immense focus of the American Middle Class and the question to be asked is why?
 Less than a hundred years ago, America transformed from a mechanical economy to an intellectual economy.
 Even though there was a loss of mechanical jobs and factories, there was a sharp rise in tech, medical, pharmaceutical companies…you name it.
+Believe it or not, you’d get huge discounts and prescription coupons at that time.
 Point was that the American Middle Class truly enjoyed success when education was on the rise and intellectual industries were booming.

 With the cost of education sharply increasing, the American Middle Class is at jeopardy.
 Education as an investment is increasing in cost and declining in return.
 While that is not the only factor in education, it is definitely a significant one that prevents thousands of students from going to college.